hyperfiddle/rcf/README.md

-# RCF – a REPL-first test macro for Clojure/Script
+# RCF – a REPL-first test macro for Clojure/Script (experimental)

 RCF turns your Rich Comment Forms into tests (in the same file as your functions).
 Send form or file to REPL to run tests and it squirts dopamine ✅✅✅, very pleasing.
 It's good, try it!